jimstudt/swift-mmdb/README.md

 - Some data types, (int32, uint128, float, dataCacheContainer, endMarker), are not implemented and will give you a `fatalError`.
 I need to find a database which uses them to test them.

+## Building

+- clone the repository
+- Run the tests.
+If it complains about not having a test-data file, then go to your checked out copy and `git submodule update --init --recursive` since Xcode and `swift build` probably didn't do that for you.
+You only need to do that once after checkout.
+  If your `Tests/MMDBTests/MaxMind-DB` directory is empty, then you need to do this.

 ## What More Can I Get?